 While towels will not kill viruses or bacteria, they do wipe up sweat well.
 Bring an extra towel to your workout for wiping down the machines and be sure to keep that towel separate from your workout towel.
 Avoid wiping your face with the towel to help prevent the spread of germs.

 Practice Good Hygiene

 In addition good cleaning gym equipment etiquette, you can help reduce germs and decrease risk of illness by practicing good hygiene at the gym and after your workout.
 For example, always wear some type of footwear in the locker rooms and showers to avoid exposure to bacteria and fungi.
-Wash your hands before and after your workout, with warm water and soap.
+Wash your hands for at least 20 full seconds before and after your workout, with warm water and soap.